oracle-devrel/leagueoflegends-optimizer/README.md

 - Basic data about the game (map, game time, type of queue in which the match is being played in, and map terrain information).

 ### Available endpoints
+There are many available endpoints for the Live Client Data API, but the one that encapsulates the information from all sources is the following:

 #### Get All Game Data